Request Your Free

-Nelson & Smith has a team of personal injury lawyers in Macon who will pursue every angle of your personal injury case.
+Nelson & Smith Attorneys at Law has a team of personal injury lawyers in Macon who will pursue every angle of your personal injury case.
 Though we work to settle, if you don’t receive just compensation, we know how to litigate any personal injury claim should it need to be taken to court.
 Our accident and injury attorneys will provide compassionate and thorough representation and evaluate every facet of your case to ensure you receive the maximum possible compensation for your injuries.

 Regulations and Accident Causes

 The Federal Aviation Administration (FAA) sets and enforces strict guidelines to control the flow of ever-increasing air traffic.
 Every pilot must adhere to federal safety standards, and failure to do so can result in catastrophic accidents.
 FAA law extends to commercial airliners, business jets, private charters, helicopters, and any other non-commercial aircraft.

 An aviation accident can be caused by several factors.
 Depending on the situation, your attorney may advise you to pursue a negligence charge against one or more parties.
 Some of the most common causes of aviation accidents include:

 - Pilot errors.
 This may include negligence, unsafe flying, or flying while intoxicated.
 Any failures of the pilot in performing his or her duties safely will more than likely result in negligence charges.